coq/coq/doc/sphinx/practical-tools/coqide.rst

 The Templates menu allows using shortcuts to insert vernacular commands.
-This is a nice way to proceed if you are not sure of the spelling of the command you want.
+This is a nice way to proceed if you are not sure of the syntax of the command you want.

-Moreover, this menu offers some *templates* which will automatic insert a complex command like ``Fixpoint`` with a convenient shape for its arguments.
+Moreover, from this menu you can automatically insert templates of complex commands like ``Fixpoint`` that you can conveniently fill afterwards.

 Queries
 ------------